lsst/dp0-1_lsst_io/data-access-analysis-tools/index-portal-intro.rst

    FROM tap_schema.columns
    WHERE tap_schema.columns.table_name = 'dp01_dc2_catalogs.object'

-See also for additional demonstrations of how to use the ADQL queries.:ref:`Examples-DP0-1-Notebooks`
+See also :ref:`Examples-DP0-1-Notebooks` for additional demonstrations of how to use the Portal's Single Table Query.